Russell Area Technology Center...

 Computer-Aided Drafting & Design & SkillsUSA with Mr. Shawn Parsons - SkillsUSA is in full swing with active membership and exciting plans!
 Way to go, Mr. Parsons!
 Mr. Parsons has many senior concentrators working hard to attain their Certification in CAD as well!
 We are proud of Mr. Parsons and our students!!!
 The future is NOW in our CAD Program!

 Computer Science & National Technical Honors Society & FBLA with Mrs. Phipps - We have several members who have been accepted into the National Technical Honors Society thanks to Mrs. Phipps!
 We are so proud of Mrs. Phipps and our students who have been accepted!!
 Also, Mrs. Phipps and her seniors are gearing up for Certification testing!
 The future is NOW in our Computer Science Program!

-Electricity & SkillsUSA - We are so proud of our Electricity students!
+Electricity & SkillsUSA with Mr. Tom Springer - We are so proud of our Construction Program and Electricity students!
 Their Industry Certification process is made up of over 20 individual tests!
 Many of our seniors have come in to complete these tests toward their certification during our small group time!
-So proud of our seniors!
+So proud of Mr. Springer & our seniors!
 The future is NOW in our Electricity Program!